Seatis/my-teaching-materials/workshop/hardware/functions-interrupt-timers/README.md

     - A
         - config timer as normal operation
             - human compatible freqency
-            - the min tmr period is 60Hz so fucked up :(
+            - the min tmr period is 60Hz so litle bit fucked up :(
         - in main poll the timer register value
         - if matches toggle the LED
             - effective freq is about 30Hz
     - B

 TODO: DEBUGGER!!!!!!!!
-Start this whole shit with the debugger
+Start this whole shit with the debugger?!
 TODO: clocks of this shitty mcu!